jeff19962190/Group1-work/JU.md

    * I have worked on the user board page.

-      I worked on drag and drop function.
+      I worked on drag and drop function but not finished.

    * I have studied drag-drop in react.

+   * I have studed javascript testing.

 **_Todo_**